I may receive commissions from purchases made through links in this article. But that in no way influences my opinions.Full Disclosure

 7. Seaweed Fertilizer

 If you have access to a beach, organic seaweed fertilizer is free and easy to make.
 For those of you with kids, making seaweed fertilizer is a great way to get them involved, too.
 Get to the beach and gather as much seaweed as you can find (hence having fun with the kids).
-Either dig it right into your soil or follow the directions for nettle stew.
+Soak it in fresh water for at least 24 hours and give it a good “swish” under the water.
+This helps to remove any lingering salt.
+Then, either dig it right into your soil or follow the directions for nettle stew.

 8. Kitchen Scrap Fertilizer